 Roadmap to Tobacco Control Legislation

-Several sets of implementing regulations have been issued under the Act: Regulations no. 989 of 15 December 1995 on the prohibition of advertising of tobacco products; Regulations no. 141 of 6 February 2003 on the contents and labeling of tobacco products; Regulations no. 942 of 22 September 2017 on the registration and supervisions of the sale of tobacco products, etc. Regulations no. 141 have been amended several times, including by Regulations no. 1245 of 24 September 2009 and Regulations no. 924 of 22 June 2017.
+Several sets of implementing regulations have been issued under the Act: Regulations no. 989 of 15 December 1995 on the prohibition of advertising of tobacco products; Regulations no. 141 of 6 February 2003 on the contents and labeling of tobacco products; Regulations no. 942 of 22 September 2017 on the registration and supervisions of the sale of tobacco products, etc. Regulations no. 141 have been amended several times, including by Regulations no. 1245 of 24 September 2009, Regulations no. 924 of 22 June 2017, and Regulations no. 848 of 20 April 2020.
 Regulations no. 1044 of 13 October 1989 prohibit the introduction of new tobacco products or nicotine-containing products in Norway.
 Smoking is prohibited in certain educational facilities under the Regulations on environmental health in kindergartens and schools.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.